Nitrokey/nethsm/docs/system-design.md

 2. Muen uses the [Signed Block Stream][sbs-spec] (SBS) protocol for _Verified Boot_.
 The SBS implementation from Codelabs has been integrated to GRUB 2.
 3. If a hardware "reset button" is used (see [Physical Reset (Recovery)](#sec-us-rtfd-pr)), this implies extra customizations to Coreboot.
 4. Support for VT-d and correct bring-up of the IOMMU, required for Muen.
-5. Support for flashing a unique _Device ID_, this _may_ require customization of Coreboot and/or the payload.
+5. Support for flashing a unique _Device Key_, this _may_ require customization of Coreboot and/or the payload.
 6. If Coreboot is used in combination with "ME Cleaner" or similar, care must be taken by the team selecting the board and/or _Firmware_ to ensure that the system is still stable in such a configuration and all the above requirements are provided for.

 [sbs-spec]: https://www.codelabs.ch/download/bsbsc-spec.pdf